bobhaotian/Tetris/README.md

 # Tetris
+It is a very easy-to-make and common python programming game.

-We make a [web page](https://github.com/bobhaotian/Tetris/blob/8a37bfddc43f28226871bbe4b0f70e771091efaf/Web_page.md), which contains a demo and the number of downloads with some instructions.
+We make a [web page](https://github.com/bobhaotian/Tetris/blob/e4cc433a4783a7cb588d072bbc98bd83fd369201/Web_page.md), which contains a demo and the number of downloads with some instructions.